xpqz/dyalog-docs/dotnet-interface/docs/accessing-net-classes/using-net-classes.md

       mydt←⎕NEW System.DateTime (2008 4 30)
 ```

 When creating an instance of the `DateTime` class, you are required to provide an argument with two elements: (the class and the *constructor argument*, in our case a 3-element vector representing the date).
 Many classes provide a default constructor which takes no arguments.
-From Dyalog APL, the *default constructor* is called by calling `⎕NEW` with only a reference to the class in the argument.
+From Dyalog, the *default constructor* is called by calling `⎕NEW` with only a reference to the class in the argument.
 For example, to obtain a default `Button` object, we only need to write:
 ```apl
       mybtn←⎕NEW Button
 ```